top of page

 2a.
 Organizes, allocates and manages the resources of time, space, and attention:

-Throughout my time in this classroom, I used the "give me five" attention getter.
+Throughout my time in this classroom, I used an attention getter by saying "(school name)...(school mascot)."
+As I would say each word, the students would respond with a phrase indicating that they were paying attention to the teacher.
 I used this attention getter since my students were already familiar with it due to their school using it as an attention getter.
 I used it to get their attention when they were sitting at their desks.
 Once the students were at an appropriate noise level, I began to give my students instructions.
+This meets FEAP 2a since I am effectively managing my students' attention.

 2b.
 Manages individual and class behaviors through a well-planned management system: